pschlup/kotlin-ta/README.md

 # talib - Kotlin Technical Analysis library

-A TA (Technical Analysis) and backtesting library for idiomatic Kotlin which supports multi-timeframe analysis.
+A TA (Technical Analysis) and backtesting library with support for multi-timeframe analysis for Kotlin.

 ## Demo